-- g) Requirement to attend and successfully complete a course of instruction, or write examinations, relevant to the Profession of Real Estate. - 9) A member whose alleged misconduct is considered by the Governors to be of a serious nature may, by unanimous vote of the Governors, be suspended from membership at any time during disciplinary proceedings, including before the holding of the hearing provided for in this Part, such suspension to remain in effect until a penalty is imposed upon that member pursuant to the provisions of this subsection or until he is found not quilty of misconduct. - 1) An appeal from the decision of the Governors may be taken by a member to the Governors by notice in writing delivered to the Executive Officer by the member within fourteen days after the decision was sent to the member.
-An appeal may be from any finding of the Hearing Committee as approved by the Governors, or from any penalty imposed, or from both.
-With such notice the member appealing must pay a fee to the Institute in the amount of \$500.00.
+- member appealing must pay a fee to the Institute in the amount of \$500.00.
 The notice of appeal must contain a brief statement of the grounds of appeal. - 2) Any such appeal must be dealt with by the Governors of Appeal appointed by the President, including not less than three former elected officers of the Institute who did not serve on the Professional Conduct Committee or Hearing Committee, one of whom should be the Immediate Past President. - 3) Notice of hearing of the appeal must be given to the member thirty (30) days prior to the date of such hearing.
-Failure of the member to appear must not prevent the hearing of the appeal which may, in the discretion of the Governors of Appeal, proceed in the member's absence, or the Governors of Appeal may dismiss the appeal if the member fails to appear. - 4) The Governors of Appeal may: - a) dismiss an appeal, - b) set aside the decision of the Governors in whole or in part, - c) remit the matter to the Hearing Committee for a new hearing, or - d) give any decision and impose any of the penalties set out in bylaw 13.01(7). - 5) If the Governors of Appeal admit new evidence the Governors of Appeal have the same powers and must proceed in the same manner in respect of such evidence as the Hearing Committee. - 6) The fee provided for in bylaw 13.02 (1) may, upon the disposition of an appeal and at the discretion of the Governors of Appeal, be returned in whole or in part to the member.
-In addition, the Governors of Appeal, in their discretion, may impose upon that member the costs, in whole or in part, of the appeal. - 7) The decision of a majority of the Governors of Appeal is final, binding and conclusive of all matters dealt with therein. - 13.03 In any case where a member has been suspended or expelled, the Governors may, after the time for appeal has expired, or, where an appeal is made and dismissed, cause a notice of the action taken to be published.

-- 13.04 The Governors, from time to time, may make policy governing the procedures involved in the discipline of members so as to ensure their fairness, proper functioning and compliance with law. - 13.05 In connection with any complaint about the professional conduct of a member, any information or documents which form part of the minutes of any meeting of the Governors or the Professional Conduct Committee, any decision made or action taken by them, and any report prepared for them, must not be disclosed to any person except for the purpose of complying with these bylaws or the order of any court of competent jurisdiction.
+Failure of the member to appear must not prevent the hearing of the appeal which may, in the discretion of the Governors of Appeal, proceed in the member's absence, or the Governors of Appeal may dismiss the appeal if the member fails to appear. - 4) The Governors of Appeal may: - a) dismiss an appeal, - b) set aside the decision of the Governors in whole or in part, - c) remit the matter to the Hearing Committee for a new hearing, or - d) give any decision and impose any of the penalties set out in bylaw 14.01(7). - 5) If the Governors of Appeal admit new evidence the Governors of Appeal have the same powers and must proceed in the same manner in respect of such evidence as the Hearing Committee. - 6) The fee provided for in bylaw 14.02 (1) may, upon the disposition of an appeal and at the discretion of the Governors of Appeal, be returned in whole or in part to the member.
+In addition, the Governors of Appeal, in their discretion, may impose upon that member the costs, in whole or in part, of the appeal. - 7) The decision of a majority of the Governors of Appeal is final, binding and conclusive of all matters dealt with therein. - 14.03 In any case where a member has been suspended or expelled, the Governors may, after the time for appeal has expired, or, where an appeal is made and dismissed, cause a notice of the action taken to be published. - 14.04 The Governors, from time to time, may make regulations governing the procedures involved in the discipline of members so as to ensure their fairness, proper functioning and compliance with law. - 14.05 In connection with any complaint about the professional conduct of a member, any information or documents which form part of the minutes of any meeting of the Governors or the Professional Conduct Committee, any decision made or action taken by them, and any report prepared for them, must not be disclosed to any person except for the purpose of complying with these bylaws or the order of any court of competent jurisdiction.

-13.06 A person who:
+14.06 A person who:

-- a) is related to a member charged or investigated pursuant to bylaw 13.01, or - b) has instituted a complaint pursuant to bylaw 13.01 or is an employee, agent or shareholder of, or is directly or indirectly financially interested in, a complainant, or - c) is directly or indirectly financially interested in the business activities of the member under investigation pursuant to bylaw 13.01, must not participate in any investigation or hearing pursuant to bylaws 13.01 or 13.02.
+- a) is related to a member charged or investigated pursuant to bylaw 14.01, or - b) has instituted a complaint pursuant to bylaw 14.01 or is an employee, agent or shareholder of, or is directly or indirectly financially interested in, a complainant, or - c) is directly or indirectly financially interested in the business activities of the member under investigation pursuant to bylaw 14.01, must not participate in any investigation or hearing pursuant to bylaws 14.01 or 14.02.